adapter-hub/adapters/docs/index.rst

 Citation
 ========

-If you use this library practically in your work, please consider citing our library paper [Adapters: A Unified Library for Parameter-Efficient and Modular Transfer Learning](https://arxiv.org/abs/2311.11077):
+If you use this library practically in your work, please consider citing our library paper: `Adapters: A Unified Library for Parameter-Efficient and Modular Transfer Learning <https://arxiv.org/abs/2311.11077>`_

 .. code-block:: bibtex